Sudhanshu-Purohit/shopC/README.md

 # Live link: will be added soon

 # Description:
-shopC is a dynamic eCommerce venture, meticulously crafted with React JS, TypeScript, Node.js, Express, and MongoDB.
-Explore essential features including robust authentication, real-time inventory management, and fully customizable dashboards tailored to your needs.
-Dive into a seamless shopping experience with ShopC, where secure transactions foster unparalleled customer engagement.
-With its sleek design, lightning-fast performance, and forward-thinking features.
+shopC is a dynamic eCommerce platform, meticulously crafted with React JS, SCSS, TypeScript, Node.js, Express, and MongoDB.
+It features essential functionalities such as robust authentication, real-time inventory management, fully customizable dashboards, order tracking, product management, and more.

+It offers a seamless and intuitive interface, simplifying the process of browsing and purchasing products for users.

 # Tech Stack:
 1) **React**: A JavaScript library for building user interfaces, providing a flexible and efficient component-based approach.